DUI in New Port Richey

 Call (813) 250-0500 to find out what you need to do today to protect all of your rights.

-The 10 Day Rule – Don’t Waive Your Right to a Formal Review Hearing
+10 Day Rule – Don’t Waive Your Right to a Formal Review Hearing

 Don’t waive your right to a formal review hearing during the first 10 days after the arrest without talking to an attorney first.
 Call us to find out why we ALWAYS recommend demanding the formal review hearing within the first 10 days after the arrest.

-Some attorneys might tell you to enroll in DUI school and then go to the DHSMV Bureau of Administrative Review (BAR) Office in Clearwater, FL, to request a “waiver review hearing.”
+Some attorneys might tell you to enroll in DUI school and then go to the DHSMV Bureau of Administrative Review (BAR) Office in Tampa, FL, to request a “waiver review hearing.”
 Requesting the “waiver review hearing” means that you are basically stipulating to the administrative suspension which is an administrative finding that you were DUI.

 If you don’t fight to remove it, then the finding that you were DUI will remain on your driving record for 75 years.

 Instead, find out why we recommend hiring an attorney to demand a formal review hearing which is the only way to contest the administrative suspension.
-We go to the BAR Office in Clearwater, FL, for you to demand the formal review hearing.
+We go to the BAR Office in Tampa, FL, for you to demand the formal review hearing.
 We also help you secure a 42 day permit so that you can continue driving to work while we fight to invalidate the suspension.

 To contest the suspension, the demand for a formal review hearing must be made within the first 10 days after your arrest.
 Most of our clients, after they understand all of their options, decide to go forward with a formal review hearing even if they are eligible for immediate reinstatement for hardship purposes after a waiver review hearing.